You bought a home to make your life better, not worse.

 mortgage for you, and you filled out a lot of papers, but your phone

-calls weren’t getting returned.
+calls weren’t getting returned and they kept "losing" your papers.
 They were dragging their feet

 while the clock was ticking.